Wyn Enterprise User Guide

-- Go to Fields tab.
-Here, you can modify the field format, unselect an Output, or add descriptions for the fields.
-Also, you can add Sql Expression, Calculated, or Category fields.
+- Go to the Fields tab.
+Here, you can modify the field format, include or exclude a field from the final dataset, set aliases, or add descriptions for the fields.
+Also, you can add SQL Expression, Calculated, or Category fields.

 - Click Preview.

-Let us add a parameter that will be later specified in the Value field.
+Let us add the parameters that will be later specified in the Value field.

-- Fill-in the details to add a dataset parameter.
+Fill-in the details to add a dataset parameter.
 The added parameters can be multivalue.
-You can choose following as Parameter types:
+You can choose the following as Parameter types:

 - User Context - choose from the user context (claims) in the Value field and select the data type.
 This parameter is applicable to the specified tenant.

 - Organization Context - choose from the organization schema added by admin, in the Value field, and select the data type.
 This parameter is applicable to the specified group of users.